apiaryio/api-elements/docs/element-definitions.md

 #### Classifications

-- `"host"` - Resource is a server.
+- `"host"` - A host resource represents the "root" of the API resource.
+    The resource href MAY be append to the host href to create a absolute URI.
+    A resource that has a `host` classification MUST be a root component of a URI.

 #### Example